coccoinomane/web3cli/README.md

 Soon:

-- Claim and reinvest yield from DeFi protocols
+- Set up scheduled buys and sells (DCA)
 - Automatically buy when slippage is low enough
 - Get notified on Telegram when a pair is liquid enough, or unbalanced
-- Set up scheduled buys and sells (DCA)
+- Analyze on-chain data for tax or sleuthing purposes
-- Analys on-chain data for tax or sleuthing purposes
+- Claim and reinvest yield from DeFi protocols

 # Install